nikbearbrown/AI4ED/README.md

 7. **Student Support Chatbot**: Develop a chatbot to assist students with general inquiries, course information, and academic resources, creating a more accessible and responsive support system.
 8. **Idea Generation Workshops**: Develop prompt engineering skills to elevate and organize brainstorming sessions with ChatGPT to foster creativity, generate research ideas, and explore new perspectives within your department.
 9. **Language Learning Companion**: Integrate ChatGPT into language courses to provide students with conversational practice, grammar explanations, and cultural insights.
-10. **Text to Video**: Enhance student learning by exploring text to video feature.
+10. **Text to Video**: Enhance student learning by exploring text-to-video feature in tools like OpenAI's Sora [https://openai.com/sora](https://openai.com/sora).
 Create short documentaries on any topic that can then be used for discussion and analysis.
 Develop prompt engineering skills to create advanced documentaries.
-11. **Dall-E and Image Creating**: Develop your own custom-made images for your PowerPoint presentations, using advanced prompt engineering skills.
+11. **Midjourney, Dall-E, and Bing Image Creating**: Develop your own custom-made images for your PowerPoint presentations, using advanced prompt engineering skills.
 Promote visual learning.
+You see examples of Midjourney, Dall-E, and Bing images here [https://www.instagram.com/zebonastic.ai/](https://www.instagram.com/zebonastic.ai/).
 12. **Chatbot Application Development Using Zoom Lecture Transcriptions**: Utilize ChatGPT to develop applications that automate administrative tasks and provide personalized support to students by leveraging Zoom lecture transcriptions.
 13. **Syllabus-Learning Outcome Alignment**: Engage ChatGPT in aligning course syllabi with learning outcomes, identifying discrepancies, and suggesting improvements to ensure course content meets educational objectives.
 14. **Real-time Student Assessment and Support**: Implement ChatGPT for developing pre and post-class quizzes, offering real-time assessment, and providing support tailored to individual student needs during courses.